hardwario/bch-toolchain-windows/README.md

 Toolchain is based on [BusyBox](https://busybox.net/about.html) environment, Git, GNU C, GNU Make.

-Default install destination directory is `%ProgramFiles(x86)%` on 64bit OS or into `%ProgramFiles%` on 32bit OS (can be changed by user during installation).
-Defines [HKLM](https://www.google.com/search?q=hklm) environment variable `%BigClownToolchain%` pointing to top level directory of installation.

-During first installation adds `%BigClownToolchain%\script` at the end of `%Path%` (can be deselected during installation) on HKLM level by default.
-That allows to use tools (`bcf`, `bch`, `bcg`, etc) from anywhere and start Toolchain by `bct`.

-If you like to use different version of Git, GNU C or other tools, just use your favourite direcotry before BigClown installation in `%Path%` (e.g. change paths in `bct.cmd` or just copy `bct.cmd`, modify paths and use that modified script to define another paths).

 Scripts/binaries for toolchain executables:

   * **Daily use** - for documentation have a look at [BigClown Documentation](https://doc.bigclown.com/)